nickash2/search-maze/README.md

 * For UCS, we need to order the priorty queue on the cost, as currently we are ordering it on the room number.
     * That can be done by creating a class, and pushing the cost to the fringe rather than the number
+* For A* and Greedy Search, a tuple is being added to the fringe, and since the priority queue is ordered based on the first element in the tuple in this case, it works as expected.